Bolivia: Walking on the Moon and Cycling Through Death

 The World’s Most Dangerous Road

-2 thoughts on “Bolivia: Walking on the Moon and Cycling Through Death
+2 responses to “Bolivia: Walking on the Moon and Cycling Through Death”

 I saw the world’s most dangerous road on a Top Gear special.
 It is insane!
 Must have been quite an adventure.
 And hats off to you for taking a bicycle, of all things, on it.